Why Are My Mealworms Not Moving

 In some cases, the lack of activity in mealworms may be due to underlying health issues.
 Diseases or parasites can affect their overall health and vitality, leading to decreased movement.
 If you suspect that your mealworms are unwell, it’s important to seek advice from a veterinarian who specializes in exotic pets or invertebrates.

-See also Sugar Glider For Adoption
+See also What Does A Pregnant Sugar Glider Look Like

 Regularly inspect your mealworm colony for any signs of illness or parasites, such as unusual discoloration, sluggishness, or physical abnormalities.
 Prompt treatment can help to restore their health and activity levels.